Korean women started a movement; if Americans were smart, they’d pay attention.

 The effects of the nascent 4B movement are yet to be determined.
 Korea is already seeing a drop in marriage and birth rates, but whether that’s due to the 4B movement or broader global trends is difficult to determine.

-The 4B movement is gaining steam worldwide, though, as more and more women realize their no longer tied to societal norms and have the freedom to forge their own paths.
+The 4B movement is gaining steam worldwide, as more and more women realize they’re no longer tied to societal norms and have the freedom to forge their own paths.

 Some potential long-term consequences may include a reduced birth rate and an increase in angry young men who turn violent when they can’t find companionship.